ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 We will also need to create a few more functions to help us:

-- pause the cast session (inside our CastManager)
+- pause the cast session (inside our `CastManager`)
-- restart the cast session (inside our CastManager)
+- restart the cast session (inside our `CastManager`)
 - play the local video if the cast session gets interruped or ended
 - pause the local video if the cast session gets started or resumed

-Lets add the functions needed to pause or restart the cast session in our CastManager.
+Lets add the functions needed to pause or restart the cast session in our `CastManager`.
 These will let us play or pause the video playing remotely at any time.
 As the `startSelectedItemRemotely` function does, the following will as well return true in their completion if the cast session is still active and false if there is no cast session active.

 ```
 // MARK: - Play/Resume